gainwell-ohio/spbm/docs/UPDL/CNS/anticonvulsants_rescue.md

 # Central Nervous System (CNS) Agents: Anticonvulsants Rescue

-## LENGTH OF AUTHORIZATIONS
+## Length Of Authorizations

 365 Days

-## PRIOR AUTHORIZATION CRITERIA
+## Prior Authorization Criteria

-1\.
-Is there any reason the patient cannot be changed to a preferred medication?
+1. Is there any reason the patient cannot be changed to a preferred medication?

     Acceptable reasons include:

    - Allergy to medications not requiring prior approval
    - Contraindication to or drug interaction with medications not requiring prior approval
    - History of unacceptable/toxic side effects to medications not requiring prior approval

 AR - Valtoco: a PA is required for patients younger than 6 years old